 - receive limited academic advisement;

 - must submit all official documents (college/high school transcripts) to continue as a non-matriculated student for the following semester;

 - are subject to all changes in the course catalog if they choose to enroll at a later date;

 - are limited to a maximum of 24 credit hours as a non-matriculated student.

 Non-Matriculated Student Requirements

 To be eligible to apply as a non-matriculated student, you must:

 - meet the same undergraduate admission requirements as freshmen or transfer students;

 - have earned a high school diploma or GED and be considered an undergraduate student (students with a bachelor’s degree should work with the Center for Graduate Studies)

-- have never been enrolled at The College at Brockport.
+- have never been enrolled at SUNY Brockport.